September 28th, 2022

 To encode lots of variables with only a few shapes, you can combine them with a fixed position and create so-called “glyphs”.
-They’re little markers consisting of a few elements which size, color, and/or form depends on the data:
+They’re little markers consisting of a few elements which size, color, and/or form depend on the data:

-Glyphs are made out of shapes, but readable because of the always same position of these shapes: The glyph above has two circles ⬤, but one is in the middle and the other is not.
+Glyphs are made out of shapes, but are readable because of the always same position of these shapes: The glyph above has two circles ⬤, but one is in the middle and the other is not.
 That makes it easy to understand that they encode different data.
 And it enables you to use the same shapes multiple times.

 Colorblind readers can decipher glyphs, but doing so will take every reader’s time: Glyphs are nothing for the “quick glance” overview.
 They’re a slow read.

 Using patterns well is hard, but getting it right can be worth it.
 Here’s a map that’s unreadable to red-blind readers:

 Adding a pattern solves this.
 We can still keep the same colors, but now all readers will see the difference between France and Germany:

 Be careful when combining hues and patterns: The pattern will change how bright or dark the colors will be perceived.
 In the example above, the thin white lines make the green look brighter.

 If you must bring similarly bright colors in a line chart, use different line widths and dashes to set them apart.
 I did so for this chart from the Datawrapper River: